Background pattern

 Consult your doctor or pharmacist before starting to use Glucantime.

-• If you are allergic, because Glucantime contains sulfites, which may induce or worsen severe allergic reactions (anaphylactic type).
+• If you are allergic, because Glucantime contains sulfites, which can induce or worsen important allergic reactions (anaphylactic-type).

-• If you experience an allergic reaction (see section “Possible side effects”).
-Contact your doctor or a healthcare professional immediately or go to the nearest hospital emergency room immediately.
+• If you experience an allergic reaction (see section "Possible side effects").
+Contact your doctor or a healthcare professional or go to the emergency room of the nearest hospital immediately.

-• You will be asked to undergo liver and kidney function tests during treatment, due to the risk of antimony intolerance, which is the component of Glucantime.
+• You will be asked to undergo liver and kidney function tests during treatment, due to the risk of intolerance to antimony, which is the component of Glucantime.

-Stop using Glucantime and contact a doctor immediately if you experience any of the following symptoms:
+Stop using Glucantime and contact your doctor immediately if you experience any of the following symptoms:

-• Nausea or vomiting, fever, feeling tired, loss of appetite, dark urine, light-colored stools, yellow discoloration of the skin or the white part of the eyes, itching, hives, or stomach pain.
+• nausea or vomiting, fever, feeling of tiredness, loss of appetite, dark-colored urine, light-colored stools, yellowish discoloration of the skin or the white part of the eyes, itching, rash, or pain in the upper abdomen.

 These symptoms may be signs of liver problems.

-• Since meglumine antimoniate can cause cardiac alterations such as QT interval prolongation and severe arrhythmia, it is recommended to perform ECG controls during treatment.
-Your doctor should be cautious when using this medication if you have known risk factors for a heart condition called QT interval prolongation, such as:
+• Since meglumine antimoniate can cause cardiac disorders such as QT interval prolongation and severe arrhythmia, it is recommended to perform ECG controls during treatment.
+Your doctor should exercise caution when using this medicine if you have known risk factors for a cardiac disease called QT interval prolongation, such as:

-• Presenting an uncorrected electrolyte imbalance (e.g. low potassium or magnesium levels)
+• you have an uncorrected electrolyte imbalance (e.g., low potassium or magnesium levels)

-• Having a congenital long QT syndrome (hereditary heart disease)
+• you have congenital long QT syndrome (inherited heart disease)

-• Being treated with other medications known to prolong the QT interval (e.g. Class IA and III antiarrhythmic medications, some tricyclic antidepressants, some macrolide antibiotics, some antipsychotics, other antiparasitic medications)
+• you are being treated with other medicines known to prolong the QT interval (e.g., Class IA and III antiarrhythmic drugs, some tricyclic antidepressants, some macrolide antibiotics, some antipsychotics, other antiparasitic drugs).

-• If you do not obtain the desired response with this treatment, it is recommended to change it and use other leishmanicidal medications.
+• In case of no response to this treatment, it is recommended to change it and use other leishmanicidal medicines.

-Medications known to prolong the QT interval: Use meglumine antimoniate with caution in patients being treated with medications known to prolong the QT interval (e.g. Class IA and III antiarrhythmic medications, some tricyclic antidepressants, some macrolides, some antipsychotics, other antiparasitic medications) (see section “Warnings and precautions”).
+Medicines known to prolong the QT interval: meglumine antimoniate should be used with caution in patients being treated with medicines known to prolong the QT interval (e.g., Class IA and III antiarrhythmic drugs, some tricyclic antidepressants, some macrolides, some antipsychotics, other antiparasitic drugs) (see section "Warnings and precautions").

-It is recommended to avoid simultaneous administration of Glucantime with medications that have toxic effects on the heart, liver, pancreas, or nervous system.
+It is recommended to avoid simultaneous administration of Glucantime with medicines that have toxic effects on the heart, liver, pancreas, or nervous system.

 Pregnancy and breastfeeding

-Since the safety of Glucantime in pregnancy has not been demonstrated, it should not be administered during pregnancy, except that your doctor considers that the benefit of administering this medication is greater than the possible risk for you and the fetus.
+Since the safety of Glucantime in pregnancy has not been demonstrated, it should not be administered during pregnancy, unless your doctor considers that the benefit of administering this medicine outweighs the possible risk to you and the fetus.

 Animal studies have shown reproductive toxicity.

-The elimination of Glucantime in breast milk is unknown.
+It is not known whether Glucantime is excreted in breast milk.
 For this reason, breastfeeding is not recommended during treatment with Glucantime.

 Glucantime contains sulfites, sodium, and potassium

-This medication may cause severe allergic reactions and bronchospasm (sudden sensation of choking) because it contains sulfites.
+This medicine can cause severe allergic reactions and bronchospasm (sudden feeling of suffocation) because it contains sulfites.

-This medication contains less than23 mg of sodium (1 mmol) per 1 ml of injectable solution; it is essentially “sodium-free”.
+This medicine contains less than 23 mg of sodium (1 mmol) per 1 ml of injectable solution; it is essentially "sodium-free".

-This medication contains less than 39 mg (1 mmol) of potassium per 1 ml of injectable solution, so it is considered essentially “potassium-free”.
+This medicine contains less than 39 mg (1 mmol) of potassium per 1 ml of injectable solution, so it is considered essentially "potassium-free".

-Follow exactly the administration instructions for Glucantime as indicated by your doctor.
-In case of doubt, consult your doctor again.
+Follow your doctor's instructions for administering Glucantime exactly.
+If in doubt, consult your doctor again.

 Glucantime is administered only by intramuscular injection.

-Local pain may occur, so it is suggested to alternate the injection site, preferably in the gluteal area.
+Local pain may occur, so it is recommended to alternate the application area, preferably in the gluteal area.

 The recommended dose is 20 mg/kg/day of antimony (75 mg/kg/day of meglumine antimoniate)

-- for 20 days in the case of cutaneous leishmaniasis
+• for 20 days in case of cutaneous leishmaniasis

-- for 28 days in the case of visceral and mucocutaneous leishmaniasis.
+• for 28 days in case of visceral and mucocutaneous leishmaniasis.

-If the disease persists or reappears after completing treatment, your doctor should refer you to a specialized service for follow-up.
-In these cases, it may be necessary to repeat the treatment cycle.
+If the disease persists or recurs after completing treatment, your doctor should refer you to a specialized service for follow-up.
+It may be necessary to repeat the treatment cycle in these cases.

 Children:

-The same doses as those used for adults should be followed: 20 mg/kg/day of antimony (75 mg/kg/day of meglumine antimoniate).
+Follow the same doses used for adults: 20 mg/kg/day of antimony (75 mg/kg/day of meglumine antimoniate).

-• 20 days in the case of cutaneous leishmaniasis
+• 20 days in case of cutaneous leishmaniasis

-• 28 days in the case of visceral and mucocutaneous leishmaniasis.
+• 28 days in case of visceral and mucocutaneous leishmaniasis.

 If you use more Glucantime than you should

-If you receive more Glucantime than you should, consult your doctor immediately or go to the nearest hospital.
+If you receive more Glucantime than you should, consult your doctor or go to the nearest hospital immediately.

-In case of overdose, gastrointestinal disturbances (vomiting, diarrhea) of varying severity, skin disorders (urticaria), liver disorders (jaundice), heart disorders (decreased heart rate, electrocardiogram alterations), kidney disorders (renal insufficiency), blood disorders, and nervous system disorders (inflammation of the nerves) may occur.
-In rare cases, it may be life-threatening.
+In case of overdose, gastrointestinal disorders (vomiting, diarrhea) of varying severity, skin disorders such as urticaria, liver disorders such as jaundice (yellowing of the skin), heart disorders (decreased heart rate, electrocardiogram changes), kidney disorders such as renal failure (malfunction of the kidneys), blood disorders, and nervous system disorders (nerve inflammation) may occur.
+In very rare cases, they can be life-threatening.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service at 91 562 04 20, indicating the medication and the amount used or ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medicine and the amount used or ingested.

-Like all medications, Glucantimemay cause side effects, although not everyone will experience them.
+Like all medicines, Glucantime can cause side effects, although not everyone gets them.

-Side effects are classified by their frequency, using the following convention:
+Side effects are classified according to their frequency, using the following convention:

 Very common: may affect more than 1 in 10 people